 Pumpkin seeds may be the most well-known of these five superfoods, and you may be surprised it made the list.
 But pumpkin seeds are packed full of valuable nutrients.
 Eating only a small amount of them can provide you with a substantial quantity of healthy fats, magnesium, and zinc.

-Pumpkin seeds have been studied to improve heart health, prostate health, and protect against different forms of cancer.
+Studies show that pumpkin seeds improve heart health and prostate health and protect against different forms of cancer.

-Pumpkin seeds are the largest seed or nut listed, but they are quite easy to incorporate into your diet.
-You can even eat them on their own or pureed into a smoothie or topped on a yogurt bowl.
+Pumpkin seeds are the largest seed or nut listed, but they are relatively easy to incorporate into your diet.
+You can even eat them on their own or pureed into a smoothie, or topped on a yogurt bowl.
 You can also use them as crunch on a salad or a soup topper.

 I’ve also found ways to mix them into my granola recipes, and I do love it.